digital-chemistry-laboratory/morfeus/docs/index.rst

 About
 *****

-ᴍᴏʀғᴇᴜs was developed by Kjell Jorner working as a postdoctoral fellow at AstraZeneca UK.
+ᴍᴏʀғᴇᴜs was started by Kjell Jorner as a post doc at AstraZeneca UK in collaboration with the groups of Alán Aspuru-Guzik at the University of Toronto and Matthew Sigman at the University of Utah.
+In particular, the following people have contributed significantly to developing its functionality:

+* Gabriel dos Passos Gomes
+* Pascal Friedrich
+* Tobias Gensch

 *******
 License